 Joined by several City Council Members including, Chris Marte, Crystal Hudson, Shahana Hanif, Amanda Farias, and Selvena Brooks-Powers; and allies from community organizations like New York Communities for Change and The Poor People’s Campaign, nurses spoke out about the pressing issues they face while trying to keep New Yorkers healthy.

-NYSNA First Vice President Dr. Judith Cutchin, DNP, RN, said: “Many of us have worked nonstop throughout the COVID-19 pandemic, working overtime, missing out on vacation, and putting our lives and the health of our families at risk to care for your families.
+Dr. Judith Cutchin, DNP, RN, NYSNA First Vice President and President of NYSNA’s NYC Health+Hospitals/Mayorals Executive Council, said: “Many of us have worked nonstop throughout the COVID-19 pandemic, working overtime, missing out on vacation, and putting our lives and the health of our families at risk to care for your families.
 We are exhausted and we are concerned.
 We are concerned about chronic understaffing that never seems to end.”

-NYSNA Director at Large and H+H/Lincoln Hospital nurse Sonia Lawrence, RN, spoke out: “The gap between our pay and private-sector nurse pay is only getting bigger and more unfair.
+NYSNA Director at Large and H+H/Lincoln Hospital nurses Sonia Lawrence, RN, spoke out: “The gap between our pay and private-sector nurse pay is only getting bigger and more unfair.
 We congratulate our NYSNA siblings in the private sector for winning great contracts that will improve staffing, protect their healthcare benefits, and increase their pay.
 Now it’s our turn to do the same!
-Public sector nurses cannot wait months and months to settle a fair contract — we will bleed too many nurses if the city waits to negotiate with us!”
+Public sector nurses cannot wait months and months to settle a fair contract—we will bleed too many nurses if the City waits to negotiate with us!”

 NYSNA Executive Director Pat Kane, RN, said: "This fight is not just the public sector nurses' fight.
 This is a fight for the members of the communities they serve, day and night, 24/7, 365.
 This is a fight for all of us, and that's why today we are calling on the management of H+H to support these nurses and bargain a fair contract!"